MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

 12:09   Created product.js and updated the code
-12:16   Craeted index.cshtml in the views model and updated the code 12:29   Created Upsert.cshtml for the product view and modified the code 12:58   Added the rich TextBox (tinyCloud) with sweet alert API
+12:16   Craeted index.cshtml in the views model and updated the code 00:29   Created Upsert.cshtml for the product view and modified the code 00:58   Added the rich TextBox (tinyCloud) with sweet alert API 01:21   Added the ProductVM and created the subfolers images/products under wwwroot to save the uploaded images